Prapulla1359/mortgage-calculator/README.md

 		If Monthly   -->  monthly payment amount
 		If Weekly    -->  monthly payment amount / 4
 		If Bi-Weekly -->  monthly payment amount / 2

-3. Deposit Amount should be lower than Mortgage Amount.
+#### 3.Deposit Amount should be lower than Mortgage Amount.
 Otherwise, Validation error will be displayed stating "Please enter a valid Deposit Amount".

-4. On change of every input, it does the mortgage calculation and displays the mortgage Monthly Payment in the header section (highlighted).
+#### 4.On change of every input, it does the mortgage calculation and displays the mortgage Monthly Payment in the header section (highlighted).

-3. Used Pie Chart to present the data in a visual way.
+#### 5.Used Pie Chart to present the data in a visual way.
 Datasets used in the chart are Monthly Payment and Monthly Interest Paid.

-4. Used material table : <mat-table> to display the responsive data for Mortgage Payment Schedule.
+#### 6.Used material table : <mat-table> to display the responsive data for Mortgage Payment Schedule.
 Pagination Support available for the table.
    Below are the data to be displayed in the table:
 	a) Payment #          -->  Payment Number
 	b) Principal Payment  -->  (payment > principal + interestPayment) ? principal + pi : payment